-The participants of the appeal conference should include (1) the examiner charged with preparation of the examiner's answer, (2) a supervisory patent examiner (SPE), and (3) another examiner, known as a conferee, having sufficient experience to be of assistance in the consideration of the merits of the issues on appeal.
-During the appeal conference, consideration should be given to the possibility of dropping cumulative art rejections and eliminating technical rejections of doubtful value.
+Appealed cases in which the brief has been filed may be reviewed by conference in the group, in a manner deemed appropriate by the Group Director.
+For example, those participating in the conference may include (1) a primary examiner, (2) the examiner charged with preparation of the examiner's answer, and (3) another examiner, known as the conferee, having sufficient experience to be of assistance in the consideration of the merits of the issues on appeal.